 Interior decorators are always talking about the importance of balance and proportion.
 It applies to color, shape, texture, and style.
 Mixing modern items with antiques is a great way to achieve these decorating goals because the approach keeps a room fresh, adds contrast and depth, and ultimately creates balance.

 While some people prefer to decorate their home in a particular style (French Country, Shabby Chic, Mid-Century Modern), mixing different looks is a wonderful way to create a unique space and showcase your individual style.
-It adds a bit of excitement and an element of the unexpected.
-But filling a room with an eclectic, unplanned mishmash of styles is rarely a good idea.
+This approach adds a bit of excitement and an element of the unexpected, but filling a room with an eclectic, unplanned mishmash of styles is rarely a good idea.
 Before getting started, it's a good idea to know what you're trying to achieve.
 Here are a few possible directions to consider:

 - Modern or contemporary decoration with antique accessories